Project Overview

 Reflection and thoughts

 I was extremely excited when I was able to generate cat images.
 I loved the idea of being able to produce something by myself.
 I learned a lot about programming and deep learning.
-And even more importantly, I started to learn from blogs, papers, Github repositories, etc. Now (in 2023), I should have done so many things differently.
-The results are not very good and I do not even know if my models converged properly.
+And even more importantly, I started to learn from blogs, papers, Github repositories, etc. Looking back, I should have done so many things differently.
+Even though I did all I could at that time, the results are not that good and I am not even sure if my models converged properly.
+But still, it was a great learning experience.